AdaCore/gnatstudio/docs/users_guide/editing.rst

   this block are hidden except the first.
 Like block highlighting, these icons are recomputed automatically when you modify your sources.

-  This capability is currently implemented for Ada, C and C++ languages.
+  This capability is currently implemented for Ada, C, and C++ languages.

 *Auto save*